The Basics

 .
 This site may be accessed by visiting the IP address of your server in your web browser.
 This is convenient because sometimes you may not have a particular domain you want to associate with a given server immediately after provisioning.

-When you are ready to transition your application to an official domain name, you may rename the site in the Meta tab of the site's management panel.
+When you are ready to transition your application to an official domain name, you may rename the site in the Settings tab of the site's management panel.
 After renaming the site, you will no longer be able to access it using the server's IP address.
 After renaming the site, you should add a DNS A

 record for the domain that points to your server's IP address.